dilipsingh1306/devops-sep-2021/Day3/README.md

 mysql>
 </pre>

-You may now create some database, tables and insert some records as shown below
+You may now create some database, tables and insert some records as shown below<h1>
 ```
 CREATE DATABASE tektutor;
 USE tektutor;